MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ### WinUI 2

-WebView2 will be supported in UWP applications via WinUI 2.
-The team is aiming for a public preview in H2 2021.
-More info to come!
+WebView2 will be supported in UWP applications using WinUI 2, which will be in preview later this year.

 <!-- links -->